Dispersed Camping: What It Is and Where Can You Do It?

 Keep your fire as small as necessary to fulfil your camping needs.

-3. Human Waste Disposal
+3. Dispose of Human Waste

+Human waste can contaminate water and leave the area unsafe for future campers and wildlife.
+How you deal with feces depends on the location.
 In arid, desert environments, waste takes longer to decompose than in a forest environment with more moisture.
 In these regions, you should use wag bags or some sort of portable toilet to altogether remove your waste.

 Plastic serrated trowel full of mud